If you think of yourself as a bit of a gypsy, then Boho fashion is the perfect way to express your earthy, artsy

 Do you watch the Netflix series Grace and Frankie?
 I do, and I find I am often fascinated by the way Lily Tomlin’s character, Frankie, dresses on the show.
 Her style personality is definitely boho and funky.
 It always involves a lot of layering.

-A natural-looking, textured jacket, vest, or long cardigan worn over something like a wide leg halter jumpsuit, is an excellent way to look more boho.
+A natural-looking, textured jacket, vest, or long cardigan is worn over something like a wide-leg halter jumpsuit, is an excellent way to look more boho.
 Strappy sandals or multiple necklaces and bracelets can also add layers.

 7. Embrace Earth Tones

 8. Add a Touch of Fringe

 Fringe is fun, fringe is flirty, and fringe is a big part of the boho look.
 A fringe cardigan, a cute bag with a touch of fringe, or some statement sandals with fringe accents, or even fringe earrings are a great way to add a little boho to your look.
 To keep it classy, not trashy, and very now, stick to less fringe than more.

 9. Have Fun with Palazzo Pants